-- (i) reviewing and overseeing the objectives as set by the sole shareholder for the Company and the strategies for achieving those objectives; - (ii) risk appetite and governance including financial crime risk and Global standards; - (iii) setting corporate values, culture and standards; - (iv) ensuring a suitable and transparent corporate structure; and - (v) ensuring an appropriate degree of transparency in respect of the structure, operation and risk management of the Company by ensuring appropriate procedures for monitoring and controlling operations are in place.
+- reviewing and overseeing the objectives as set by the sole shareholder for the Company and the strategies for achieving those objectives; - risk appetite and governance including financial crime risk and Global standards; - setting corporate values, culture and standards; - ensuring a suitable and transparent corporate structure; and - ensuring an appropriate degree of transparency in respect of the structure, operation and risk management of the Company by ensuring appropriate procedures for monitoring and controlling operations are in place.

-In discharging its responsibilities, the Board, among other things, has regard to the CG Guidelines and the CG Regulations and Insurance Act, as revised from time to time.
+In discharging its responsibilities, the Board, among other things, has regarded to the Monetary Authority of Singapore's ("MAS") Guidelines on Corporate Governance for Banks, Financial Holdings Companies and Direct Insurers ("CG Guidelines") and the Insurance (Corporate Governance) Regulations 2013 ("CG Regulations") and Insurance Act, as revised from time to time.
 These Guidelines and Regulations require the Directors to objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Company.